Leaves cancelled, temporary jails set up ahead of Ayodhya verdict

 New Delhi, Nov 08: The Uttar Pradesh government is taking nothing to chance ahead of the crucial Ayodhya verdict which is expected to be delivered anytime next week.

 The government has set up 8 temporary jails in various colleges in UP.
-Further teams of the ATS, NIA and the Local Intelligence Unit are camping at Ayodhya.
-In addition to this the government has cancelled the leaves of all field officials, police officials and administrative staff in the 75 districts until November 30.
+Further, teams of the ATS, NIA and the Local Intelligence Unit are camping at Ayodhya.
+In addition to this, the government has cancelled the leaves of all field officials, police officials and administrative staff in the 75 districts until November 30.

 A close watch is being kept on all elements and if the need be the National Security Act will be invoked, according to officials.
-Further the cyber police from Maharashtra has been roped in to ensure that no inflammatory material is posted on the social media.
+Further, the cyber police from Maharashtra has been roped in to ensure that no inflammatory material is posted on social media.

 Maintain high state of alert: Home Ministry advisory to all states ahead of Ayodhya verdict

 Further, the Muslim clerics have approached the Imams to advise people of the community to ensure that peace and harmony is maintained.
-The Ram Janmabhoomi Nyas on the other hand has also stopped ccarving the stones of the Shri Ram Janmabhoomi Nyas Karyashala.
+The Ram Janmabhoomi Nyas, on the other hand, has also stopped carving the stones of the Shri Ram Janmabhoomi Nyas Karyashala.

-On the other hand the Union Ministry for Home Affairs, has directed all states to tighten security ahead of the crucial Ayodhya verdict.
+On the other hand, the Union Ministry for Home Affairs has directed all states to tighten security ahead of the crucial Ayodhya verdict.

-Ministry tell OneIndia that the advisory has been issued to all states to ensure that tight security is in place.
-Further the Home Ministry has also advised the Uttar Pradesh government to take all necessary steps to ensure that the situation is under control.
+Ministry tells OneIndia that the advisory has been issued to all states to ensure that tight security is in place.
+Further, the Home Ministry has also advised the Uttar Pradesh government to take all necessary steps to ensure that the situation is under control.
 It has said that the situation could be highly volatile ahead on the day of the judgment.

 Ayodhya verdict: Tight security in place across UP, 2 choppers to be on standby for emergencies